Both Fish and Fowl: The Prose Poem

 with Anna Scotti

-A successful prose poem is not at all unlike a good magic trick – the reader should be left slightly stunned, emotionally spent, and curious enough to go back and read the poem again and again.
+A successful prose poem is not unlike a good magic trick – the reader should be left slightly stunned, emotionally spent, and curious enough to go back and read the poem again and again.
 So what is a prose poem, exactly?
 Charles Simic defined it as “the monster child of two incompatible impulses,” one that wants to tell a story, and the other that wants to “freeze” an image so that we can look it over and think about it at length.
 Edward Kaplan, speaking of Baudelaire, said prose poems are “fables of modern life” in poetic form.
-I like to say it’s a form that looks like prose, but hits like poetry.
+I like to say prose poetry is a form that looks like prose, but hits like poetry.

 In this workshop, we’ll define the prose poem as a short piece that has many of the characteristics of poetry – compactness, precision of diction, lyrical language, imagery, intensity of emotion, and perhaps even rhyme, meter, and repetition – but without the line breaks, or lineation, that make other poetic forms familiar.